ptrumpis/snap-camera-server/README.md

 - ✔️ Access all Snap Lenses from **lens.snapchat.com** without restrictions.
 - ✔️ Import Lenses from local application cache e.g. `AppData\Local\Snap\Snap Camera\cache\lenses`.
 - ✔️ All files will be stored inside a Docker Volume (e.g. on your local machine).
-- ✔️ Works 100% on Windows without missing Lenses.
+- ✔️ Works 100% on Windows and Mac OS without missing Lenses.

 You get the full decentralized control and you can use *Snap Camera* until Doomsday.